Yellow-crested helmetshrike: Distribution

 It is endemic to the Democratic Republic of the Congo, with all confirmed records found from the Lendu Plateau west of Lake Mwitanzige (also known as Lake Albert) in the north to Mount Kabobo in the south.
 It has been suspected to occur outside of the Democratic Republic of the Congo, as the type specimen is from Mount Mikeno near the border between the Democratic Republic of the Congo and Uganda, and a sight record of a flock exists from nearby Mount Nyiragongo.
 Furthermore, a hypothetical sight record exists for Bwindi Impenetrable Forest in Uganda.

 Habitat

-Its natural habitat is subtropical or tropical moist montane forest in the Albertine Rift, largely between the elevations of 1120-2500 m in elevation.
+Its natural habitat is subtropical or tropical moist montane forest in the Albertine Rift, largely between the elevations of 1120–2500 m in elevation.
 Birds have been reported foraging in Hagenia trees on Mount Kahuzi.
-However, the type specimen was found dead ("mumified") on the summit of Mount Mikeno at 4,400 m in elevation; this record is both above the montane forest zone usually inhabited by this species and it is one of the most remote records of the species, leading to speculation that this is an extralimital individual.
+However, the type specimen was found dead ("mummified") on the summit of Mount Mikeno at 4,400 m in elevation; this record is both above the montane forest zone usually inhabited by this species and it is one of the most remote records of the species, leading to speculation that this is an extralimital individual.
 It has been suspected that this species may undertake seasonal altitudinal migration.

 Behavior

-Foraging and General Behavior
+Foraging and general behaviour

-Insectivorous, actively searching and hunting for arthropods in fast-moving groups of up to 14-20 individuals in the forest canopy, similar to other Prionops.
+The species is insectivorous, actively searching and hunting for arthropods in fast-moving groups of up to 14-20 individuals in the forest canopy, similar to other Prionops.
 So far as is known, this species is non-migratory, but elevational movements may occur seasonally.